Isambard Kingdom Brunel

 Civil engineer.
 Born Portsea, Hampshire.
 Constructions include: Great Western Railway and the Clifton Suspension Bridge.
 Died at home, 18 Duke Street, Westminster, the house where he had lived and worked for much of his professional life.
 A very popular Brit, as illustrated in the terrific animated short film from 1975 by Bob Godfrey: "Great (Isambard Kingdom Brunel)".
 Good post at London Historians.

 We cannot get to the bottom of his name "Isambard".
-He shared it with his father, also an engineer, and it does not appear to be a nickname in either case, but it is an early Germanic name meaning (depending on source) 'glittering iron', 'iron giant' or 'man of iron'.
-Is this a case of nominative determinism, as exampled by the architect Rem Koolhaus.
+He shared it with his father, also an engineer, and it does not appear to be a nickname in either case, but it is an early Germanic name meaning (depending on source) 'glittering iron', 'iron giant' or 'man of iron' - an outstanding case of nominative determinism.
+Another good example being the architect Rem Koolhaus.
 At Normansfield Asylum we tell of a neurologist similarly blessed.
 And we read that Unity Mitford's gynaecologist was pleasingly named Dr Becket Overy.
 And then there's the woodcarver Michael Painter - he escaped his fate!